 - Adaptation of the company’s headquarters to conform to the Zero Waste Regulation in 2021.

-- The MAPFRE Sin Plástico pledge has prevented the generation of 25.8 tons of plastic waste, along with the emission of 104 tons of TmCO2eq into the atmosphere.
+- In 2019, the MAPFRE Sin Plástico pledge has prevented the generation of 25.8 tons of plastic waste, along with the emission of 104 tons of TmCO2eq into the atmosphere.